CyrilPeponnet/Unify/wireline/README.md

 This script will get triggered on push and will perform some actions:
 * Untar the repo
 * Look for a file `wireline.ini` in `~/` containing the default values if needed.
-* Look for a file in the untarred repo root dir called `ci.ini` and source it if exists (overriding the default values from above)
+* Look for a file in the untarred repo root dir called `wireline.ini` and source it if exists (overriding the default values from above)

-A `push1docker.ini` file can be like:
+A `wireline.ini` file can be like:

 ```
 YAML_DEPLOY="docker-compose.yaml"